 Note:

-are not supported.
+POST,PUT, andDELETEare not supported.
 Provenance is system-managed.

 Frequently Used Search Parameters

-Parameter | Description | FHIR Value Set / Example Values | FHIR Data Type | Required |
+| Parameter | Description | FHIR Value Set / Example Values | FHIR Data Type | Required |

-target | Filters by the resource the provenance refers to | Observation/{id} , DocumentReference/{id} | Reference | Yes (recommended) |
+target | Filters by the resource the provenance refers to | Observation/{id}, DocumentReference/{id} | Reference | Yes (recommended) |

 patient | Filters by the patient related to the target resource | Patient/{id} | Reference | No |